Mahbub091/selenium_java_showcase/README.md

 </div>

 This repo will contain Selenium Automation with Java &amp; TestNG along with CI/CD on Github Actions for showcase purposes.

+For checking the codes and test run of this suite please follow the below process:
+➡ Clone This Repo by running `git clone {Repo HTTPS/SSH code}` ➡ Now open `Terminal` from your IDE.
+I'm using Intellij Idea ➡ Run the following Codes for test suite execution on `testSuite.xml` file
+                    💠 mvn clean
+                    💠 mvn compile
+                    💠 mvn clean test

+For Now this project has only the `Surefire Report` that you can find on `target` folder at Base Directory

+`ExtentReport` reporting will be introduced ASAP